Isabel Aretz: Early years

-Isabel Aretz-Thiele was born in Buenos Aires.
+Isabel Aretz was born in Buenos Aires.
 She was educated at the National Conservatory of Music and Performing Arts, studying pedagogy, piano with Rafael González and harmony, counterpoint and composition with Althos Palma.
-She earned a doctorate in music from Catholic University of Argentina in 1968.
+She earned a doctorate in music from the Catholic University of Argentina in 1968.

 Career

 After completing her initial studies, Aretz became a senior lecturer at the National Conservatory and began work as an ethnomusic researcher and composer.
 In 1937 her orchestral work Punto premiered at the Teatro Cervantes.
 In the next decade, she collected and recorded traditional music, traveling in Argentina, Paraguay, Uruguay, Chile, Bolivia and Peru.
 In 1947 she married Venezuelan musician and writer Luis Felipe Ramón y Rivera.

 She was asked that same year to organize the music section of the Folklore Research Service established in Venezuela, and she continued her research on folk music there.
+The Escuela Nacional de Danzas de Argentina appointed her a professor of ethnomusicology in 1950.
+She was the first person at the school to hold the position.

 In 1966 she was awarded a Guggenheim Fellowship to record native melodies in Mexico, Colombia, Ecuador and Central America.

-Aretz-Thiele founded the American Institute of Ethnomusicology and Folklore (INIDEF) in Venezuela and chaired the institution from 1990 and 1995.
+Aretz founded the American Institute of Ethnomusicology and Folklore (INIDEF) in Venezuela and chaired the institution from 1990 and 1995.
 She became a professor of ethnomusicology at the School of Arts, Central University of Venezuela, and at Indiana University in the United States.
 She was also a guest lecturer at other universities in Mexico and Colombia.

-Aretz-Thiele published a number of journal articles and about twenty-five books on American folklore, plus an autobiography.
+Aretz published a number of journal articles and about twenty-five books on American folklore, plus an autobiography.
 After her husband died in 1992, she was appointed a member of the Academy of Arts and Sciences in Argentina, and she returned to San Isidro to live and work until her death in June 2005.